 There’s nothing more interesting than cars and tracks.
-Play garages are a chance for your child to live out his or her dreams of running cars and being a mechanic.
+Toy parking garage are a chance for your child to live out his or her dreams of running cars and being a mechanic.

 Play garages come in all shapes and sizes.
 It’s important to give kids toys that encourage active imaginations and possibly some STEM (science, technology, engineering, and math) skills.
 Many of them are durable toys that will become heirlooms later.